saud-hyd/Granity/granity-dashboard-app/README.md

   - Charts update in real-time
   - Click delete icon to remove a project
   - Click "Export to Excel" to download the data
+- Team Leads are locked to their own team (no team selector)

-### 4. Login as Viewer
+### 4. Login as Team Member
-- Logout and select "Viewer"
+- Logout and select a Team Member (e.g., "Mike Jamestone (Team A Member)")
+- See their team's dashboard
+- **Read-only access**:
-- Navigate between Manager View and Team View
+  - View all KPIs, charts, and project data
-- Use the team dropdown to switch between teams
+  - No edit or delete buttons
+  - Can search, filter, and export to Excel
-- All data is read-only (no edit/delete buttons)
+  - Cannot modify any data
+- Team Members are locked to their own team

 ### 5. Demonstrate Features
 - **Search**: Type in the search box to filter projects
 - **Status Filter**: Use the dropdown to filter by project status
 - **Export**: Click "Export to Excel" to download filtered data
 - **Interactive Charts**: Hover over charts to see detailed tooltips
+- **Real-time Updates**: Edit data as Team Lead and see charts update instantly

 ## Project Structure